AI-Generated Code Needs Brakes, Not Accelerator

 What if we let AI fix everything?

-You’ve invested in a Ferrari to drive it through an infinite traffic jam.
+You’ve invested in a Ferrari to drive it through a traffic jam that you’re creating yourself.

 The solution isn’t more speed, but better brakes

-If creating code faster doesn’t give us better software, the answer isn’t to accelerate more, but to apply intelligent constraints.
+If creating code faster doesn’t give us better software, the answer isn’t to accelerate more, but to apply intelligent restrictions.

 This is where XP principles become indispensable.
-XP never intended to maximize production.
+XP never sought to maximize production.
 XP introduced deliberate friction to force learning and alignment.

 It’s important to remember that:

-• Pair programming creates consensus, duplicates knowledge, and brings hidden assumptions to light.
-It’s an investment in learning, not mass code production.
+- Pair programming creates consensus, duplicates knowledge, and brings hidden assumptions to light.
+It’s an investment in learning, not in mass production of code.

-• Simplicity is the art of maximizing work not done because every line of code has maintenance costs.
+- Simplicity is the art of maximizing work not done because every line of code has maintenance cost.

 Behind every successful product are conversations, not just code

-Despite the AI boom, the obstacles to delivering value remain the same:
+Despite the rise of AI, the obstacles to delivering value remain the same:

-Now we are the ones who have to balance the speed of AI with product quality.
-And we are going to need new skills:
+Now we’re the ones who have to balance between AI speed and product quality.
+And we’re going to need new skills:

 What really matters

-With AI you can generate brilliant solutions in minutes, but also create unsolvable problems in seconds.
+With AI you can generate brilliant solutions in minutes, but also create big problems in seconds.

 Human experience remains crucial.